EV vs Gas: The Real 5-Year Cost Comparison (2026)

 EV registration surcharges — the second-biggest swing

-Eight states still charge no statewide EV surcharge: Alaska, Arizona, Connecticut, Maine, Massachusetts, Nevada, New Mexico, New York.
+At the bottom of the paying group, Washington, D.C. charges $36, while Hawaii and South Dakota each charge $50.
+Below those sit the eight states with no statewide EV surcharge at all: Alaska, Arizona, Connecticut, Maine, Massachusetts, Nevada, New Mexico, and New York.
+So the practical floor is $0 in those eight states, and $36 once a state decides to charge anything.
 See our EV surcharge tracker for the full ranked list with citations.

 Federal + state tax credits, but they're conditional

-The federal Clean Vehicle Credit (IRC §30D) provides up to $7,500 on a new qualifying EV, but the conditions tightened significantly with the Inflation Reduction Act and its 2024-25 refinements:
+The federal Clean Vehicle Credit (IRC §30D) is worth up to $7,500 on a new qualifying EV, but the Inflation Reduction Act and its 2024-25 refinements bolted on conditions that knock a lot of vehicles out:

 As of 2026 the qualifying vehicle list shifts month-to-month as manufacturers adjust sourcing.
 Models that fully qualify in early 2026: Tesla Model Y (LR/Performance), Ford F-150 Lightning (most trims), Chevy Bolt EUV, Cadillac LYRIQ.
 Models that don't or are uncertain: Hyundai IONIQ 5 (Korean assembly), Toyota bZ4X (Japanese assembly).
 Check the IRS qualified vehicle list before assuming the credit applies.